ChaseMMcG/odin-recipes/README.md

-Through this course  will learn to build my first html website.
-It will contain pages, text, and links to other relative pages.
+Through this course I will learn to build my first basic html website.
+It will contain the basics of pages, links, and lists, as well as a few images